Newport, Vermont’s Centennial Celebration

 The book is limited in supply.
 Shipping by early July.
 To pre-order, please send a check or money order for $16.95, plus $3.00 for shipping and handling (U.S. only) to Vermont’s Northland Journal, PO Box 812, Derby, VT 05829, or order online.
 Or order by phone at (802) 487-0254.

-Among the places where you can find the book during the Newport Centennial weekend are the East Side Restaurant, Vista’s, Derby Village, and Country Thyme in Derby.
+Among the places where you can find the book during the Newport Centennial weekend are the East Side Restaurant, Vista’s, Derby Village.